Canada's International Transactions in Securities

 Macro adjustments are sometimes made where the data suggest that some transactions may have been missed.
 Macro adjustments are also made for new issues and retirements.
 In the case of retirements, the data generated by the system does not include calls by the issuer which frequently occur when interest rates decline.

-Coverage of Canadian portfolio investment abroad is validated against the annual BP-54 questionnaire (Canadian portfolio investment) which feeds into Canada's International Investment Position (record no. 1537).
+Coverage of Canadian portfolio investment abroad is validated against the annual BP-54 questionnaire (Canadian portfolio investment).

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.